Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 Microsoft does not recommend against dynamic groups, only not to use them heavily.
 This is very likely the reason why dynamic groups can not be granted permissions on Exchange mailboxes and other Exchange objects, and why each dynamic group can be assigned an expansion server executing the LDAP query (expansion times of 15 minutes or more are not rare in the field).

-Taking all these aspects into account, Set-OutlookSignatures will not consider membership in dynamic groups until a reliable and efficient way of querying a user's dynamic group membership is available.
+Taking all these aspects into account, Set-OutlookSignatures will not consider membership in dynamic groups on premises until a reliable and efficient way of querying a user's dynamic group membership is available.
-### 16.21.1.
-What's the alternative to dynamic groups?
-Dynamic groups have their reason to exist, especially if you use them as a tool for special and rather rare use cases.

-With the move to the cloud, where dynamic groups were introduced just not too long ago and only with a limited set of possible query parameters, an ongoing trend can be observed: Replacing dynamic groups with regularly updated static groups.
+A possible way around this restriction is replacing dynamic groups with regularly updated static groups (which is what Microsoft Graph does automatically in the background):

-An Identity Management System (IDM) or a script regularly executes the LDAP query, which would otherwise define a dynamic group, and updates the member list of a static group.
+- An Identity Management System (IDM) or a script regularly executes the LDAP query, which would otherwise define a dynamic group, and updates the member list of a static group.

-These updates usually happen less frequent than a dynamic group is used.
+- These updates usually happen less frequent than a dynamic group is used.
 The static group might not be fully up-to-date when used, but other aspects outweigh this disadvantage most of the time:
   - Reduced load on Active Directory (partially transferred to IDM system or server running a script)
   - Static groups can be used for permissions
   - Changes in static group membership can be documented more easily
   - Static groups can be expanded to it's members in e-mail clients
   - Membership in static groups can easily be queried
-- Overcoming query parameter restrictions, such as combing the results of multiple LDAP queries
+  - Overcoming query parameter restrictions, such as combining the results of multiple LDAP queries
 ## 16.22.
 Why is no admin or user GUI available?
 From an admin perspective, Set-OutlookSignatures has been designed to work with on-board tools wherever possible and to make managing and deploying signatures intuitive.